HenrikSamuelsson/reading-modern-c-3rd-ed/README.md

 ## Exercises

 There are exercises sprinkled throughout the book.
-These are meant to be done while reading to make you think about what is just being read.
+These are meant to be done while reading, to make you think about what is just being read.

 The exercise numbering is a bit confusing, for example so is the first exercise found called *Exs 3* and not Exs 1 as you might expect.
 Have below added the chapter number to the exercise identifier, attempting to aid in the tracing of my exercise solutions to the corresponding sections in the book.